Shufflepuck/Gala/_docs/website.md

 On each documentation page, you get a link to improve the page.
 Follow it to edit it.

-To add a documentation page, create a new file with ending with the `.md` file extension in `_docs/`.
+To add a documentation page, create a new file ending with the `.md` file extension in `_docs/`.
 Make sure and add the correct yaml header (shown below):

 {% highlight yaml %}
 ---